White porcelain incense burner with butterfly design by Kyunghee Shin

 Materials:

-It is possible to use the incense holder with the lid closed when the incense is laid flat on the ash.
-The burning will then gradually create a patina on the porcelain.
-This transformation is natural, but to maintain an intact whiteness, it is necessary to leave the lid open, away from the smoke, during the burning of the incense.
+It is possible to use the incense burner with the lid closed when the incense is placed flat on the ash.
+The burning will then gradually patinate the porcelain.
+This transformation is natural, but to maintain a pristine whiteness, it is therefore necessary to leave the lid open, away from the smoke during the burning of the incense.

-Burning incense should always be placed on a support and supervised; do not leave children unsupervised nearby.
-To light a stick, bring a flame to the end and wait for the incense to ignite, then gently blow to extinguish the flame.
-Make sure to position the stick upright in the incense holder so that the ashes fall into the container.
+Incense lit must always be placed on a support and monitored; do not leave children unsupervised nearby.
+To light a stick, bring a flame to the tip and wait for the incense to ignite, then gently blow to extinguish the flame.
+Make sure to position the stick upright on the incense holder so that the ashes fall into the container.
 Extinguish the incense if you need to leave.
 Keep out of reach of children.

 DELIVERY